arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/tutorials/user-manual/content.md

 ### I2C

 The Portenta C33 supports I2C communication, which allows data transmission between the board and other I2C-compatible devices.
-The pins used in the Portenta C33 for the I2C communication protocol are the following:
+There are three available I2C ports in the Portenta C33: `I2C0`, `I2C1`, and `I2C2`.
+The pins used in those interfaces for the I2C communication protocol are the following:

 | **Arduino Pin Mapping** | **Microcontroller Pin** |
 |:-----------------------:|:-----------------------:|